rrgodhorus/tag-security/assessments/projects/external-secrets/self-assessment.md

 ### Actors

 #### 1. External Secret Management Systems
-- Examples: AWS Secrets Manager, HashiCorp Vault.
+* Examples: AWS Secrets Manager, HashiCorp Vault.
-- Isolation: Network boundaries and authentication mechanisms separate these from the Kubernetes cluster.
+* Isolation: Network boundaries and authentication mechanisms separate these from the Kubernetes cluster.
-- Security Note: A breach in these systems does not directly compromise the Kubernetes cluster.
+* Security Note: A breach in these systems does not directly compromise the Kubernetes cluster.

 #### 2. Kubernetes Cluster (including ESO)
-- Role: ESO bridges Kubernetes and external secret systems.
+* Role: ESO bridges Kubernetes and external secret systems.
-- Isolation: Kubernetes Role-Based Access Control (RBAC) limits potential lateral movement in case of a compromise.
+* Isolation: Kubernetes Role-Based Access Control (RBAC) limits potential lateral movement in case of a compromise.

 #### 3. Kubernetes Secrets
-- Function: Store synchronized secrets within the cluster via ESO.
+* Function: Store synchronized secrets within the cluster via ESO.
-- Isolation: Kubernetes namespaces and access policies provide compartmentalization.
+* Isolation: Kubernetes namespaces and access policies provide compartmentalization.
-- Security Note: A compromise in one namespace doesn’t necessarily expose secrets in another.
+* Security Note: A compromise in one namespace doesn’t necessarily expose secrets in another.

-  ##### Isolation Mechanisms Overview
+#### Isolation Mechanisms Overview
-  - The isolation between these actors relies on network security, access control mechanisms, and the principle of least privilege.
+* The isolation between these actors relies on network security, access control mechanisms, and the principle of least privilege.
-  - This architecture ensures a limited scope of breach, even if one part is compromised.
+* This architecture ensures a limited scope of breach, even if one part is compromised.

 ### Actions
-  For the External Secrets Operator (ESO), the steps it performs to synchronize secrets from external sources into Kubernetes can be outlined focusing on security checks, data handling, and interactions:
+The actions performed by ESO to synchronize secrets from external sources into Kubernetes can be outlined focusing on security checks, data handling, and interactions:

 #### 1. Client Request to External Secret Management System
 ESO, acting as a client, sends a request to an external secret management system (like AWS Secrets Manager).
 This request includes authentication and authorization checks to ensure that ESO is permitted to access the requested secrets.

 #### 2. Retrieval of Secrets
 Upon successful authentication and authorization, the external system sends the requested secrets to ESO.
 These secrets are transmitted over secure, encrypted channels to ensure their confidentiality and integrity.

 #### 3. Validation and Transformation
 ESO validates the format and integrity of the received secrets.
 If necessary, it transforms the data to a format compatible with Kubernetes Secrets.

 #### 4. Synchronization to Kubernetes Secrets
 ESO then creates or updates Kubernetes Secret objects with the retrieved data.
 This step involves interacting with the Kubernetes API server, which includes RBAC checks to ensure that ESO has the necessary permissions to perform these operations.

 #### 5. Use by Kubernetes Workloads
 Applications or workloads running in Kubernetes can then access these secrets.
 Access to these secrets within Kubernetes is controlled by namespace-specific policies and RBAC, ensuring that only authorized workloads can retrieve them.

 Overall, ESO's goal is to provide a secure, efficient, and reliable way of managing secrets in Kubernetes environments, ensuring that only authorized entities have access to sensitive data and that this data is handled securely at all times.

 ### Goals

 #### 1. Secure Secret Management
 ESO's primary goal is to securely manage secrets within Kubernetes by leveraging external secret management systems.
 It ensures that sensitive information like API keys, passwords, and tokens are stored and managed in systems specifically designed for this purpose, offering robust security features.

 #### 2. Automated Synchronization
 ESO automates the synchronization of secrets from these external systems into Kubernetes, ensuring that applications always have access to the latest version of each secret.

 #### 3. Access Control
 By integrating with external secret managers, ESO inherits and enforces their access control mechanisms.
 It guarantees that only authorized parties can retrieve or modify the secrets, both in the external systems and when they are injected into Kubernetes.

 #### 4. Encryption and Integrity
 ESO ensures that the transmission of secrets from external systems to Kubernetes is secure, maintaining the confidentiality and integrity of the data throughout the process.

 ### Non-goals

 #### 1. Secret Data Encryption
 While ESO manages encrypted secrets, it does not provide encryption services itself.
 The actual encryption and decryption are handled by the external secret management systems.

 #### 2. Intrusion Detection or Prevention
 ESO does not function as an intrusion detection or prevention system.
 It does not monitor or protect against unauthorized access within the Kubernetes cluster or the external secret systems.

 #### 3. Full Lifecycle Management of Secrets
 The primary role of ESO is to synchronize secrets from external systems to Kubernetes.
 It does not manage the full lifecycle (like creation, rotation, and deletion) of secrets within the external systems.

 #### 4. Direct Security Auditing or Compliance Assurance
 ESO does not perform security auditing or provide direct compliance assurance.
 It relies on the security and compliance features of the external secret management systems it integrates with.

 ## Self-assessment use